Violin Concerto (Mendelssohn)

 Felix Mendelssohn's Violin Concerto in E minor, Op.
-64, is his last concerto.
-Well received at its premiere, it has remained among the most prominent and highly-regarded violin concertos.
-It holds a central place in the violin repertoire and has developed a reputation as an essential concerto for all aspiring concert violinists to master, and usually one of the first Romantic era concertos they learn.
+64, MWV O 14, is his last concerto.
+It was well received at its premiere and has remained as one of the most prominent and highly-regarded violin concertos in history.
+It holds a central place in violin repertoire and has developed a reputation as an essential concerto for all aspiring concert violinists to master.
 A typical performance lasts just under half an hour.

-Mendelssohn originally proposed the idea of the violin concerto to Ferdinand David, a close friend and then concertmaster of the Leipzig Gewandhaus Orchestra.
+Mendelssohn originally proposed the idea of the violin concerto to Ferdinand David, a close friend and concertmaster of the Leipzig Gewandhaus Orchestra.
 Although conceived in 1838, the work took another six years to complete and was not premiered until 1845.
-During this time, Mendelssohn maintained a regular correspondence with David, who gave him many suggestions.
+During this time, Mendelssohn maintained a regular correspondence with David as he gave him many suggestions throughout the creation process.
 The work itself was one of the foremost violin concertos of the Romantic era and was influential on many other composers.

-Although the concerto consists of three movements in a standard fast–slow–fast structure and each movement follows a traditional form, it was innovative and included many novel features for its time.
-Distinctive aspects include the almost immediate entrance of the violin at the beginning of the work (rather than following an orchestral preview of the first movement's major themes, as was typical in Classical-era concertos) and the through-composed form of the concerto as a whole, in which the three movements are melodically and harmonically connected and played attacca (each movement immediately following the previous one without any pauses).
+Although the concerto consists of three movements in a standard fast–slow–fast structure that follow a traditional form, it was innovative and included many novel features for its time.
+Distinctive aspects include the almost immediate entrance of the violin at the beginning of the work and the through-composed form of the concerto as a whole, in which the three movements are melodically and harmonically connected and played attacca.